loublick-ms/az-containers-demo/README.md

-# az-containers-demo
+# About
-Project to demo creating, maintaining, and deploying .NET Core apps natively and containerized on Azure PaaS services such as Azure App Service, Azure Kubernetes Service, Azure Container Apps, and Azure Container Instance.
+Repo az-container-demo can be used to demo creating, maintaining, and deploying .NET Core apps natively and containerized on Azure PaaS services.
+The options for running containerized apps and the scenario that each is best suited for follows:

+* Azure App Service: Best suited for monolithic app workloads that require HTTP-based access and the desire to not manage any infrastructure.
+* Azure Container Apps: Best suited for stateless microservices workloads without having to manage any infrastructure or container orchestration.
+* Azure Container Instance: Best suited for easy configuration and deployment of app container where uptime is not a priority.
+* Azure Kubernetes Service: Best suited for running containerized workloads at scale, where all of the other options have failed to meet the need.

+The .NET project is the standard To-Do app commonly used in Azure learning modules and repos.
+It is configured for ASP.NET Core and .NET Core 7.0.
+This repo can demonstrate the full application lifecycle, including development, test, deploy, and CI/CD.

 ## Prepare the app for deployment to Azure cloud servivces